2021 Festival FAQs

 View DMMO's complete Health and Safety Protocols >

-All attendees at DMMO events this summer must either provide proof of a negative COVID-19 test within 72 hours of the event or a COVID-19 vaccination.
+All attendees at DMMO events this summer must provide proof of a negative COVID-19 test within 72 hours of the event.
+Attendees may bypass this requirement by presenting proof of an approved COVID-19 vaccine as an alternative.

 To provide proof of vaccination: